Sponsored by AdBrite

 Different from my guide for Dragon Warrior: Hero's Destiny/Shadows of Erdrick 2, this is the guide for the first game that is probably more complete then the other Dragon Quest fangames.
 I'm going to go over the quests in the game with all the general spoilers.
 I won't go into the classes too much though, maybe just brief mentions.

 If anyone would like to help make accurate descriptions to the spells (rough amount of damage/healing, how much a buff or debuff increases/decreases on a target, MP cost, and so on), you may be rewarded in game for your help!
 Feel free to make descriptions in the comment section below.
-Also any errors or missing information reported can also be rewarded!
-Currently thinking of giving out seeds, and depending how much help is given, the more and better value of the seeds will be given.
+Also any errors or missing information reported is also appreciated!

 TABLE OF CONTENTS: